MAGICS-LAB/GERM/README.md

 ```
 @misc{luo2024germ,
       title={Making Genomic Foundation Models more Foundational Requires Outlier Removal: A Case Study on DNABERT-2},
-      author={Haozheng Luo and CHENGHAO QIU and Maojiang Su and Zhihan Zhou and Jerry Yao-Chieh Hu and Zoe Mehta and Guo Ye and Han Liu},
+      author={Haozheng Luo and Chenghao Qiu and Maojiang Su and Zhihan Zhou and Jerry Yao-Chieh Hu and Zoe Mehta and Guo Ye and Han Liu},
       year={2024},
       url={https://github.com/MAGICS-LAB/GERM}
 }